 What happens if I am unable to repay my BA LLB education loan?

-If you cannot repay your BA LLB education loan, the lender may take legal action against you, including seizing your assets.
+If you are unable to repay your BA LLB education loan, the lender may take legal action, including recovery of dues through asset seizure or other legal measures.

-Is there a minimum credit score requirement for a BA LLB education loan?
+Is there a minimum credit score requirement for BA LLB education loans?

-While most lenders don't have a strict minimum credit score requirement for education loans, a good credit score can help secure a loan with a lower interest rate.
+Most lenders do not have a strict minimum credit score requirement, but a good credit score can help secure a loan at a lower interest rate and faster sanction.

 A banker turned content marketer with expertise in growth-focused content strategies for the finance and digital sectors.
 She currently drives data-backed content initiatives at Propelld, through high-impact storytelling.